Budgeting Tips and Calculator

 - Be Cautious of Credit Cards: You don’t necessarily need a credit card but they can be helpful if used properly.
 But be cautious—credit cards are a very expensive way to borrow money if you aren’t diligent about paying off your balance in full every month.
 The average interest rate for student credit cards is 17.3% (based on student cards in FCAC’s credit card selector tool database).
 For example, if you have a $1,000.00 balance and the minimum payment is either 2% of the balance or $10 (whichever is greater), and you make only the minimum payment, it would take you 19 years and 4 months to pay off your balance and you would have paid $1,931.11 in interest.
 Your total cost would be almost triple the purchase price.

 - Find a Job: Balancing your academic studies with a part-time job is a great way to earn extra cash, and get valuable experience.
-Check out job listings at the Student Employment Centre.
+Check out job listings on Career360.

-- Live at Home for School: Going away for school can be a great experience, but the trade off is that it is much more expensive.
-In 2009, the average cost of a four-year degree for someone living away from home was $77,132, compared to $51,763 for those living at home, a difference of $25,369.
+- Live at Home for School: Going away for school can be a great experience, but the tradeoff is that it is much more expensive.
 If living at home isn’t an option for you, consider roommates.
 Sharing your accommodations is usually much cheaper than living on your own.

 - Apply for Grants, Bursaries and Scholarships: It’s worth your while to research and apply for as many as possible.
 If your application is successful, the big benefit is its money that you won’t have to pay back.
 Keep in mind that many post-secondary institutions offer automatic scholarships for maintaining your grades at a certain level.
 Generally, the higher your grades, the more money you receive.